netsensei/colada/_drafts/2014-09-30-symfony-depenceny-injection.markdown

 }
 {% endhighlight json %}

-Let's take a look at the <code>require</code> property.
-The <code>symfony/console</code> and <code>guzzle/guzzle</code> entries refer to the libraries our application is going to leverage to define a new terminal command and make HTTP calls.
-The <code>symfony/*</code> entries refer to the packages we are going to need to make DI happen.
+Let's take a look at the <code class="ihl">require</code> property.
+The <code class="ihl">symfony/console</code> and <code class="ihl">guzzle/guzzle</code> entries refer to the libraries our application is going to leverage to define a new terminal command and make HTTP calls.
+The <code class="ihl">symfony/*</code> entries refer to the packages we are going to need to make DI happen.

 The file describes all the packages the application will need.
 Now let's go install them.